Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 - Providers that don't clearly list UK pricing (hidden costs ahead)

-If you're only comparing headline prices without testing systems during an actual service that never works—you'll end up locked into something that doesn't fit your workflow.
+If you're only comparing headline prices without testing systems during an actual service that never works, you'll end up locked into something that doesn't fit your workflow.

-Making the Right Choice for Your Cheap Restaurant POS System
+Making the Right Choice for Your Restaurant

-Key takeaways for choosing your cheap restaurant POS system:
+Key takeaways for your decision:

 - Square's free tier includes more restaurant features than competing cheap POS systems